smhhoseinee/genetic_algorithm_parallel_using_openmp/README.md

 Thread counts are analyzed in static and dynamic modes.
 After 4 threads, dynamic outperforms static as thread counts increase.

+The provided code is an implementation of a genetic algorithm in C++, which aims to find an optimal solution to a problem by mimicking the process of natural selection and evolution.
+The algorithm starts with an initial population of chromosomes, which are potential solutions to the problem.
+It then iteratively performs selection, crossover, and mutation operations on the population to generate the next generation of chromosomes.

+The code uses OpenMP, a library for shared-memory parallel programming, to parallelize certain parts of the algorithm and improve its performance.
+OpenMP allows the code to be executed in parallel by distributing the workload among multiple threads.

+Here is an explanation of the parallelism in the code:

+Specifying the number of threads: The following line sets the number of threads to be used by OpenMP to 64. omp_set_num_threads(64);
+This means that the subsequent parallel regions will be executed using 64 threads.
+Parallelizing the main loop: The main algorithmic loop, which represents the iterations of the genetic algorithm, is parallelized using OpenMP's parallel for directive.
+This allows multiple iterations of the loop to be executed concurrently by different threads.
+#pragma omp parallel for
+for (int i = 0; i < ITER; i++)
+{
+    // ...
+}
+Parallelizing the printing of the population: The print_pop function, which prints the population, is also parallelized using OpenMP's parallel for directive.
+This allows multiple threads to print different chromosomes of the population simultaneously. void print_pop(chrom pop[POPULATION])
+{
+   // ...
+   #pragma omp parallel for
+   for (int i = 0; i < POPULATION; i++)
+   {
+       // ...
+   }
+   // ...
+}
+Parallelizing the conversion of chromosome string to chromosome structure: The convert_str_2_chrom function, which converts a string representation of a chromosome to a chromosome structure, is parallelized using OpenMP's parallel for directive.
+This allows multiple threads to perform the conversion for different bits of the chromosome simultaneously. chrom convert_str_2_chrom(char *chrom_str)
+{
+   chrom chromo;
+   #pragma omp parallel for
+   for (int i = 0; i < GENE_COUNT; i++)
+   {
+       // ...
+   }
+   return chromo;
+}
+Parallelizing the calculation of fitness values: The calculation of fitness values for each chromosome in the population is parallelized using OpenMP's parallel for directive.
+This allows multiple threads to calculate fitness values for different chromosomes concurrently.
+#pragma omp parallel for
+for (int i = 0; i < POPULATION; i++)
+{
+    popcurrent[i].fit = fitness(popcurrent[i]);
+    total_fitness += popcurrent[i].fit;
+}
+Parallelizing the selection process: The select function, which performs the selection operation on the current population, is parallelized using OpenMP's parallel for directive.
+This allows multiple threads to select different chromosomes from the population concurrently. void select(chrom popcurrent[POPULATION], chrom selected[POPULATION]) {
+   // ...
+   #pragma omp parallel for
+   for (int j = 0; j < POPULATION; j++)
+   {
+       // ...
+   }
+   // ...
+}
+Parallelizing the sorting of the population: The sort function, which sorts the population based on fitness values, is parallelized using OpenMP's parallel for directive.
+This allows multiple threads to sort different parts of the population concurrently. void sort(chrom popcurrent[POPULATION])
+{
+   // ...
+   #pragma omp parallel for collapse(2)
+   for (int i = 0; i < POPULATION; i++)
+   {
+       for (int j = 0; j < POPULATION - 1; j++)
+       {
+           // ...
+       }
+   }
+   // ...
+}
+Parallelizing the mutation operation: The mutation function, which introduces random mutations in the population, is parallelized using OpenMP's parallel for directive.
+This allows multiple threads to mutate different chromosomes concurrently. void mutation(chrom popnext[POPULATION])
+{
+   // ...
+   #pragma omp parallel for
+   for (int chrom_counter = 0; chrom_counter < POPULATION; chrom_counter++)
+   {
+       // ...
+   }
+}
+Overall, the parallelism in the code leverages OpenMP to divide the workload among multiple threads, allowing for concurrent execution of different parts of the genetic algorithm.
+This can potentially improve the performance of the algorithm by utilizing the available computational resources more efficiently.

 ## Challenges and Key Points
 The sequential nature of genetic algorithm steps posed challenges for parallelization.
 Each step was parallelized separately.